 In order to graduate, every student at Opus College of Business must take Business 200: Business Learning Through Service, a required course where students are expected to complete 40 hours of service to the community, as well as undertake a series of reflective seminars.

-Anne Marie Keating, a Business Marketing major with a bio-med concentration, said that she studied in Sevilla, Spain, for a semester in her junior year.
-“My classes were taught in Spanish, and I took international marketing, global economics, biochemistry, intro to international business, and a Spanish language class,” Keating, who now works as a Senior Business Analyst for UnitedHealth Group, said.
+“My classes were taught in Spanish, and I took international marketing, global economics, biochemistry, intro to international business, and a Spanish language class.” – Recent Alumni

 MORE THAN 140 STUDENT ORGANIZATIONS ON CAMPUS